Inspecting and Editing Knowledge Representations in Language Models: Training Editors

 \section{Training Editors}

 For both the \counterfact and Bias in Bios datasets, we train $\editor$ using \cref{eq:objective} on a subset of 5000 examples from the dataset, holding out 500 samples for tracking validation loss.
 For \counterfact, we set $\lamprior = 1$ and $\lamkl = 10$.
 For Bias in Bios and McRae Norms, we set $\lamprior = 0$ and do not use the $\lossprior$ term.
-We optimize using AdamW \cite{Loshchilov2017DecoupledWD} with a learning rate of $.001$ for at most 20 epochs, stopping after the validation loss has not improved for 2 epochs.
+We optimize using AdamW \citep{Loshchilov2017DecoupledWD} with a learning rate of $.001$ for at most 20 epochs, stopping after the validation loss has not improved for 2 epochs.

-To decide which layer to apply \ourmethod at, we train editors for every layer in GPT-J and evaluate each on the generation metrics for a subset of 1000 records in the held-out set. \cref{fig:layers} (left, bottom) plots the harmonic mean of all generation metrics used in each task (listed in corresponding subsections of \cref{sec:generation}).
+To decide which layer to apply \ourmethod at, we train editors for every layer in GPT-J and evaluate each on the generation metrics for a subset of 1000 records in the held-out set.
+For metrics requiring open-ended generation, we use greedy decoding for these sweeps and top-$k$ sampling ($k=5$) in the final evaluations. \cref{fig:layers} (left, bottom) plots the harmonic mean of all generation metrics used in each task (listed in corresponding subsections of \cref{sec:generation}).
 In \counterfact, earlier layers consistently outperform later layers, suggesting \ourmethod must intervene early to ``override'' knowledge from the LM's pretraining.
 By contrast, for Bias in Bios and McRae Norms, \ourmethod's performance is relatively flat across early and middle layers.
 Based on these plots, we chose to apply \ourmethod at layer 1 for \counterfact, and layer 12 for Bias in Bios and McRae.

 In \cref{sec:probing}, we measured similarity between \ourmethod directions and entity representations to detect failures in the LM.
 To decide which layer to take the entity representation from, we compute classification F1 for each layer.
 Note that the \ourmethod directions fixed to the best layer for generation; we only vary the entity representation layer.
 Results are shown in \cref{fig:layers} (upper right).
 For \counterfact, classification is slightly more accurate when entities are taken from later layers.
 For Bias in Bios, middle layers are best.